I have experience in plant maintenance and love giving tips to others on how to take care of their garden.

 To compound things, rhapis require a great deal of water, wilting severely once they become the least bit dry.
 This combination of characteristics makes the incidents of water flowing out of pots onto the floor very high for this particular plant in interior settings.

 The best watering practice for a rhapis that has been placed in a temperate and moderately light-exposed space is to water it thoroughly, carefully watching for water to begin to seep out into the drip liner.
 This can help to ensure that the water does not overfill the liner and flow out onto the surrounding floor.
 It is usually best to leave excess water in the drip liner and wait until it has been used before watering again.
 Believe it or not, the water will usually get used in a week's time.

 In high-light situations, it may be necessary to use and oversized drip liner to accommodate additional water to get the plant through a week's time.
 The other option is to water more frequently, possibly bi-weekly.

 Low light will require less water on a consistent basis, however.
 In spite of water reduction, the palm may still exhibit signs of distress in low light.

-- Brown leaf tipping: This is natural in small amounts on rhapis.
+This is natural in small amounts on rhapis.
 But if the tips become excessive and increasingly unsightly, they must be removed.
-Tipping rhapis leaves is simple: just rip the the browned area away with your fingers.
+Tipping rhapis leaves is simple—just rip the browned area away with your fingers.
 This will leave a natural-looking jagged edge on the leaf, as opposed to cutting.
 Also, evaluate your watering technique if tipping becomes too extreme.
 On a rhapis, tips and very upright leaves are good indicators that the plant is staying overly moist.